 It makes sense for a small investment to keep your system running with better performance.
 But adding a card will also increase the demands from your power supply straight out the gate.

-Which leads us back to the question if you should add one to preserve the life of your computer or not.
+This leads us back to the question if you should add one to preserve the life of your computer or not.

-I’d say, if you don’t use many programs all that often, there’s probably not much in it.
+I’d say if you don’t use many programs all that often, there’s probably not much in it.
 However, if you use the computer on an almost daily basis while performing several different types of tasks on it, a graphics card would be beneficial.

 It’s a very similar situation for laptops